 Select the domain you want your data to pull from the Data Warehouse.
 Options include Application Management, Custom Master Objects, Financial Management, Idea Management, Investment Management, Project Management, Resource Management, and Time Management.

-CA specifically built the domains in the Data Warehouse for reporting purposes.
-Bless them.
+Broadcom specifically built the domains in the Data Warehouse for reporting purposes.
 It has a lot of pre-translated measures and facts ready, so we can leave off that disagreeable business of calculating data.

 Highlight “Project Management” if you’re looking at project data and select “Choose Data.”